PyMVPA/PyMVPA/doc/source/tutorial_mappers.rst

 There are much more mappers in PyMVPA than we could cover in the tutorial part.
 Some more will be used in other parts, but even more can be found the :mod:`~mvpa.mappers` module.
-Even though the all implement different transformations, they can all be used in the same way, and can all be combined into a chain.
+Even though they all implement different transformations, they can all be used in the same way, and can all be combined into a chain.